W427697/Discord-/CONTRIBUTING.md

 ## Contributing to Storybook

-For further advice on how to contribute, please refer to our [NEW contributing guide on the Storybook website](https://storybook.js.org/docs/contribute).
+For further advice on how to contribute, please refer to our :new: [NEW contributing guide on the Storybook website](https://storybook.js.org/docs/contribute).